Handle time

 Purpose

 Track the amount of time spent crafting a response.
 This is an internal/productivity point-of-view metric focused solely on how long a teammate works on writing a message.
+It is a great tool to measure the work a teammate has to put into answering an individual email.

 Example use case: Charlie always has a much lower handle time because he leverages message templates to reduce the time spent writing each reply.